a1928375/LeetCode/README.md

 38. lowestCommonAncestor: (236) Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.
 According to the definition of LCA on Wikipedia: “The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).”

 39. minimumPathSum: (64) Given a m x n grid filled with non-negative numbers, find a path from top left to bottom right which minimizes the sum of all numbers along its path.
 Note: You can only move either down or right at any point in time.

+40: Pascal'sTriangle: (118) Given a non-negative integer numRows, generate the first numRows of Pascal's triangle.

+41: backpackOne: Given n items with size Ai, an integer m denotes the size of a backpack.
+How full you can fill this backpack?

+42: backpackTwo: There are n items and a backpack with size m.
+Given array A representing the size of each item and array V representing the value of each item.
+What's the maximum value can you put into the backpack?
+A[i], V[i], n, m are all integers.
+You can not split an item.
+The sum size of the items you want to put into backpack can not exceed m.
+Each item can only be picked up once